open-mmlab/mmsegmentation/docs/install.md

 3. If you would like to use `opencv-python-headless` instead of `opencv-python`, you can install it before installing MMCV.

 4. Some dependencies are optional.
-Simply running `pip install -v -e .` will only install the minimum runtime requirements.
+Simply running `pip install -e .` will only install the minimum runtime requirements.
-To use optional dependencies like `cityscapessripts`  either install them manually with `pip install -r requirements/optional.txt` or specify desired extras when calling `pip` (e.g. `pip install -v -e .[optional]`).
+To use optional dependencies like `cityscapessripts`  either install them manually with `pip install -r requirements/optional.txt` or specify desired extras when calling `pip` (e.g. `pip install -e .[optional]`).
 Valid keys for the extras field are: `all`, `tests`, `build`, and `optional`.

 ### A from-scratch setup script